 - Google Calendar and Google Meet integrations

-Getting started with Google Voice
+Getting started with Google Voice’s free version

 Google Voice’s mobile app is available for download on the Google Play Store and the Apple App Store.
 That makes it easily accessible to prospective users with an Android or iPhone.
-It’s also convenient for users who want to use Google Voice to send SMS messages or forward calls to their non-Google Voice phone number.
+It’s also convenient for users who want to use Google Voice to send SMS messages or forward calls to their non-Google Voice phone numbers.

 When signing up for Google Voice, the platform will present you with two options: porting your existing mobile phone number or signing up for a new Google Voice number.
 If you do opt for a new number, you’ll have the option of inputting your desired area code and phone number to see if it’s available.